LINEAGES & INFLUENCES

 Embodiment, Illness & Spiritual Inquiry

-Arthur Frank · Susan Sontag · Rita Charon · Alison Kafer · Lennard J. Davis · Julie Livingston · Cheryl Mattingly · Tobin Siebers · Thomas Hübl · Johanna Hedva · Eli Clare · Gabor Maté¹ · Sharon Gillerman (z”l — my professor at USC, who shaped my understanding of antisemitism, cultural trauma, and the psychology of mass violence)
+Arthur Frank · Susan Sontag · Rita Charon · Alison Kafer · Lennard J. Davis · Julie Livingston · Cheryl Mattingly · Tobin Siebers · Thomas Hübl · Johanna Hedva · Eli Clare · Gabor Maté¹ · Sharon Gillerman (z”l — my professor who shaped my understanding of antisemitism, cultural trauma, and the psychology of mass violence) · Emmanuel Levinas · Martin Buber · Annemarie Mol · Maurice Merleau-Ponty

 Zionist Thinkers & Democratic Vision

-I hold the view that Israel’s existence as both a Jewish and democratic state is not only legitimate, but vital — and that its sovereignty remains its greatest legal, moral, and political strength.
+I hold that Israel’s existence as both a Jewish and democratic state is not only legitimate but vital — and that its sovereignty remains its core legal, moral, and political strength.

-Efforts to frame Israel as a colonial project are not merely false; they erase the historical reality of Jewish refugees, indigenous return, and national self-determination — and in doing so, perpetuate a form of symbolic violence.
+Attempts to frame Israel as a colonial project erase Jewish indigeneity, refugee histories, and collective self-determination, and in doing so, enact symbolic violence.

 Adjacent Thinkers & Symbolic Counterpoints

-Brian Massumi · Erin Manning · Eli Clare · Johanna Hedva · Avital Ronell · Lauren Berlant¹ · David Grossman · Dani Shapiro · Maggie Nelson · John Fowles · Elena Ferrante · Susan Howe · Dani Karavan · Hadar Galron · Ruth Gavison · Eva Illouz · Rachel Elior · Rachel Adler · Tamar Hermann · Galia Golan · Shulamit Almog
+Brian Massumi · Erin Manning · Eli Clare · Johanna Hedva · Avital Ronell · Lauren Berlant¹ · Judith Butler¹ · David Grossman · Dani Shapiro · Maggie Nelson · Hannah Arendt · John Fowles · Elena Ferrante · Susan Howe · Dani Karavan · Hadar Galron · Ruth Gavison · Eva Illouz · Rachel Elior · Rachel Adler · Tamar Hermann · Galia Golan · Shulamit Almog · Charles Taylor